 The Rt.
-Hon. the Lord Howell of Guildford, Chair of the House of Lords International Relations Committee, former Cabinet Minister, and author of influential books on British Foreign Policy, talks to the British Council’s Siobhan Foster-Perkins and Alasdair Donaldson about the UK’s soft power and future role in the world.
+Hon. the Lord Howell of Guildford, Chair of the House of Lords International Relations Committee, talks to the British Council’s Siobhan Foster-Perkins and Alasdair Donaldson about the UK’s soft power and future role in the world.

 Brexit and the global tidal change in international affairs